vl4ds/Documentation/device-type-developers-guide/definition-metadata.rst

 Definition
 ==========

-The definition metadata defines core information about your device type.
-The initial values are set from the values entered when creating your device type.
+The definition metadata defines core information about your device handler.
+The initial values are set from the values entered when creating your device handler.

 Example definition metadata: